-To continually consider how well the school ensures equality of opportunities for all its pupils
+To continually consider how well the school ensures equality of opportunities for all its pupils and staff

 Equality Objectives Planning